 General Course Information

-Course Code ANTH 2036 Course Anthropology of Conflict and Crisis Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 12 units of level I undergradaute study Incompatible ANTH 2024 or ANTH 3024 Course Description The course addresses the issues of conflict and complex political and ecological emergencies from a comparative anthropological perspective.
+Course Code ANTH 2036 Course Anthropology of Conflict and Crisis Coordinating Unit Anthropology and Development Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites 12 units of Level I Humanities/Social Sciences courses Incompatible ANTH 2024 or ANTH 3024 Course Description The course addresses the issues of conflict and complex political and ecological emergencies from a comparative anthropological perspective.
 Case studies are drawn from countries such as Afghanistan, Sierra Leone, Zimbabwe, Guatemala and Northern Ireland.
 This course introduces students to some of the methodological issues surrounding doing fieldwork in dangerous locations and addresses a number of core themes that include: food and famine; violence and evil; terror, fear and suffering; war and visual culture, media culture and spiritualism; and conflict, global governance and the global economy.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: